Frequently Asked Questions About Geothermal Heating and Cooling

 Does a geothermal contractor need special training, certifications, and tools?

 Absolutely!
 If your HVAC contractor lacks training in geothermal installation, your system may not work as promised.
 Using the right tools is equally important.
-For that reason, we have a loop flush cart.
+For that reason, we have all the necessary tools to keep your system up and running efficiently.
+Always make sure your contractor has the tools and knows how to flush your loop.

 Is geothermal a good fit for my home?